 Liquefied Petroleum Gas (LPG)

 LPG is mainly used by consumers who are not on the natural gas grid, largely as an alternative to heating oil, and for cooking.
 The LPG market in Northern Ireland, consisting of both domestic and business users, is served by two suppliers.
 As in Great Britain, the small LPG market in Northern Ireland is not regulated in the same manner as the much larger natural gas market.
-The sector has an aim is to fully transition to BioLPG as a drop-in fuel by 2040, which has up to 90 per cent carbon emissions reduction compared to LPG.
+The sector has an aim to fully transition to BioLPG by 2040, which has up to 90 per cent carbon emissions reduction compared to LPG.